jeffrafter/howto/unformatted/dokku.md

     Host yourserver.com
     RequestTTY yes

+On the server you may have limited SSH access to a specific group.
+You may need to add the dokku user to that group:

+    usermod -a -G ssh-user dokku

 ## Making sure you have the dokku client

 To install the bash client simply clone it into your home folder: